spacepy/dbprocessing/docs/scripts.rst

 Prints the process queue.

-.. option:: Database The name of the database to print the queue of
+.. option:: database The name of the database to print the queue of
 .. option:: -o, --output The name of the file to output to(if blank, print to stdout)
 .. option:: --html Output in HTML